 What is a "broker non-vote"?
 If you are a beneficial owner whose shares are held of record by a broker, you must instruct the broker how to vote your shares with respect to certain items of business.
 If you do not provide voting instructions, your shares will not be voted on any item of business on which the broker does not have discretionary authority to vote.
 This is called a broker non-vote.
-In these cases, the broker can register your shares as being present at the Annual Meeting for purposes of determining the presence of a quorum but will not be able to vote on those matters for which specific authorization is required under the rules of the NYSE.
+In these cases, the broker will not be able to vote on those matters for which specific authorization is required under the rules of the NYSE.

 If you are a beneficial owner whose shares are held of record by a broker, your broker has discretionary voting authority under NYSE rules to vote your shares on the ratification of Deloitte as the Company's independent registered public accounting firm, even if the broker does not receive voting instructions from you.
-However, your broker does not have discretionary authority to vote on the election of directors, the advisory vote on the compensation of the Company's named executive officers or the advisory vote regarding the frequency of future shareholder votes on the compensation of the Company's named executive officers without instructions from you, in which case a broker nonvote will occur and your shares will not be voted on these items of business.
+However, your broker does not have discretionary authority to vote without instructions from you on the election of directors, the advisory vote on the compensation of the Company's named executive officers, or the advisory vote on the amendment of certain provisions in our Articles of Incorporation that relate to shareholders' right to call a special meeting, in which case a broker non-vote will occur and your shares will not be voted on these items of business.